HEMATOLOGY101.Com

 Alcohol consumption | Drinking, Intoxication, Health Effects, & Society ...

 Alcohol consumption is the drinking of beverages containing ethyl alcohol.
-Alcoholic beverages are consumed largely for their physiological and psychological effects, but they are often consumed within specific social contexts and may even be a part of religious practices.
+Alcoholic beverages are consumed largely for their physiological and psychological effects, but they are often consumed within specific social contexts.

 * Latest Hematology 101 News